fedackb/yavne/README.md

 Interpolated normals can be transferred from a source mesh to the nearest selected vertices of the active, target mesh.

-One scenario in which this tool might be useful is when a user wants to add detail to curved sections of a mesh.
+One scenario in which this tool might be useful is when a user wants to add detail along curved sections of a mesh.
 Cutting faces creates undesirable shading artifacts.
 By transferring shading from the original mesh, it is possible to correct such imperfections and achieve the desired result.

 ![transfer_shading](https://cloud.githubusercontent.com/assets/8960984/13205760/bf1b57d4-d8ac-11e5-9343-95043048170a.png)